Enterprise Sales: How Blings Landed McDonald's in 9 Months | Blings

 27/11/2025 | 57min

 Ibby Syed built his AI SaaS to $150K ARR—then realized he'd accidentally built a consulting business.
 Customers weren't logging in.
 They'd call with questions, get answers, and disappear.
 In this episode, early-stage B2B SaaS founders will learn how Cotera escaped the services trap and pivoted to an AI SaaS agent platform to hit $1M ARR.
 Ibby breaks down exactly how to recognize you're stuck in a consulting trap and escape it.
 You will learn why his co-founder's 100-line OpenAI experiment outperformed months of data science work, and the painful decision to fire legacy customers to focus on building a real AI SaaS product.
 In this episode, Ibby also reveals his "value-first" LinkedIn outbound strategy that books 25+ meetings a week, why AI SaaS products need ongoing utility (not one-time insights), and how teaching customers to build their own AI agents made the business scale.
-This episode is brought to you by: 💖 Gearheart → Book a call + get the first 20 hours of development free 🚨 NordStellar → Book a demo and get 20% off with code blackfriday20 🔑 Key Lessons 🚨 Early AI SaaS Revenue Can Be a Trap: Ibby hit $150K ARR but customers weren't logging in.
+This episode is brought to you by: 💖 Gearheart → Book a free consult and get the first 20 hours free 🚨 NordStellar → Book a demo and get 20% off with code blackfriday20 🔑 Key Lessons 🚨 Early AI SaaS Revenue Can Be a Trap: Ibby hit $150K ARR but customers weren't logging in.
 The business looked like software but operated like an agency—a dangerous signal he almost ignored. 🔄 The Consulting Trap Kills AI SaaS Scalability: When every customer needs custom work, you're not building a product.
 If customers call for answers instead of logging in, you've built a services business. 💡 Let API Breakthroughs Trigger Your Pivot: Ibby's co-founder solved a customer problem with 100 lines of OpenAI code that outperformed a complex data science solution.
 That contrast made the AI SaaS opportunity obvious. 🎯 Deliver Value Upfront in Outbound: Instead of pitching, Ibby sends actual leads from a Reddit monitoring agent.
 "If you actually show value, people go crazy for it." 📉 Analytics Products Lack Stickiness: Dashboards answer questions, but once answered, there's no reason to return.
 AI SaaS products need ongoing utility, not one-time insights. 🛠️ Teach Customers to Build, Don't Build for Them: After the pivot, Cotera stopped doing custom implementations.
 They showed customers how to build their own AI agents—that's what made the AI SaaS business scale.
 Chapters Introduction Favorite Quote & Mindset What is Cotera?
 Ideal Customer & Revenue Snapshot Founding Story & YC Entry Early Product & Customer Interviews Outbound Strategies on LinkedIn Effective Outbound Today Common Mistakes with AI Outreach Realizing the Need to Pivot OpenAI API "Wake Up" Moment Transitioning to AI SaaS Agent Builder Product Differentiation & Competition Prompt-Based Workflow Approach Traction Before & After Pivot Evolving Pricing Model How to Contact Ibby 💌 Get weekly 5-minute SaaS insights: https://saasclub.io/email SaaS Club Programs Join the SaaS Club founder community: https://saasclub.co/plus Build your $10K MRR SaaS: https://saasclub.io/launch Scale from 6-figures to $1M ARR Faster: https://saasclub.io/mastermind Get 1:1 async coaching from Omer: https://saasclub.io/accelerate Resources Full show notes: https://saasclub.io/463 Subscribe to the podcast: https://saasclub.io/subscribe

 Freemium SaaS: From $8/Month to 7-Figure ARR | Polly